rangle/redux-beacon/.github/CONTRIBUTING.md

 # Contributing

+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## How to Make a Pull Request

+We follow the "fork-and-pull" Git workflow.

+ 1. Fork the repo on GitHub
+ 2. Clone the project to your own machine
+ 3. Commit changes to your own branch
+ 4. Push your work back up to your fork
+ 5. Submit a Pull request so that we can review your changes

+NOTE: Be sure to merge the latest from "upstream" before making a pull request!

-Not sure how to make a pull request?
+Stil not sure how to make a pull request?
 Watch the following free series on egghead.io:
 [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)

 ## How to Make Updates to the Ngrx/Store Example Integration